kestra-io/docs/content/docs/16.faq/pebble.md

 ## How to use conditions in Pebble

-In some tasks like the If or Switch tasks, you will need to provide some conditions.
-You can use the Pebble syntax to use previous task outputs in those conditions:
+In some tasks, such as the `If` or `Switch` tasks, you will need to provide some conditions.
+You can use the Pebble syntax to use previous task outputs within those conditions:

 ```yaml
 id: test-object